zzzprojects/docs/learndapper.com/pages/bulk-operations/bulk-update.md

  - The `BulkUpdate` method allows you to specify which properties to update.
  - With the `BulkUpdate` method, you can easily update thousands of records at once and make sure that your data is always up-to-date.

-To perform a `BulkUpdate`, you need to pass your entities in the parameters:
+To perform a `BulkUpdate`, you need to pass your entities in the parameter:

 ```csharp
 // Easy to use